Volunteer at the Green Bay Campus

 How to Become a Volunteer

-Step 1: Attend Volunteer Information Session.
-The Volunteer Information Session will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.
-Please register for an upcoming session at the Green Bay Campus on our calendar here.
+Step 1: Watch the Volunteer Information Session video.
+This video will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.

 Frequently Asked Questions